 Tipping in Greece is not compulsory, but it’s more or less expected in certain situations

 Since you’re searching for information on how to tip in Greece, congratulations!
-You’re on your way to be a responsible traveler in this wonderful country.
+You’re on your way to being a responsible traveler in this wonderful country.

 While tipping is not mandatory, there are many situations in which it is expected.
 Because salaries in Greece are low and many people you encounter work during the high tourist season, this extra money is part of what they need to live on for the rest of the year.